Author: Vanessa Ngan, Staff Writer, 2003.

 Bowenoid papulosis is a rare form of intraepithelial neoplasia.
 This means it is a pre-cancerous skin condition.
 It presents as single or multiple small, red, brown or flesh-coloured spots or patches on the genitals of males and females.
 In females it is one type of vulvar intraepithelial neoplasia (VIN) and in males it is a type of penile intraepithelial neoplasia.

-Sexually active people may be at risk of getting Bowenoid papulosis.
+Sexually active people may be at risk of getting bowenoid papulosis.
 As in genital warts, HPV transmission is most often passed through direct skin-to-skin sexual contact.
-So partners of patients with BP should be screened for other forms of intraepithelial neoplasia (cervical, penile, vulvar and anal).
+Partners of patients with bowenoid papulosis should be screened for other forms of intraepithelial neoplasia (cervical, penile, vulvar and anal).